Demonization is a prelude to war against Iran

 Iran is a member of this treaty, which nuke owners India, Pakistan, and Israel refuse to ratify.
 Iran states that all nuclear initiatives within Iran are for peaceful purposes and gives objective individuals no pretext for believing otherwise.
 You can visit the nuclear facility in Iran freely and inspectors visit on a regular basis and have complete access to all of Iran's nuclear sites.
 Again, this is not the case with India, Pakistan, and Israel.

 Analyzing Iran’s energy infrastructure makes it quite obvious that nuclear energy remains one of Iran’s only available sources for power generation with a growing population and old oil fields that are too expensive to operate.
+Netanyahu has accused Iran that it is about to build a nuclear bomb within a year, 14 times since 1995.
+Every time he was asked why his countless number of accusations were wrong, he claimed that he was wrong before but not this time.
+The claim was repeated 14 times.
+Again and again.

 If the name-calling stems from America’s democratization agenda in the Middle East, then Iran still does not fit the bill since the U.S. overthrew Iran’s democratically-elected leader, Dr Mohammed Mossadegh, in the 1953.
 And not surprising, that Mossadegh attempted to nationalized Iran’s oil which angered the British and American oil interests.
 And Saudi Arabia, Egypt, and Jordan don't even have real elections, and there is no evidence of any democracy.
 In Saudi Arabia, women don't have birth certificates yet in Iran, 60% of university students are women (more than men).